matthewkolbe/ThinkingInSimd/README.md

 `bsv` and `bsv512` seem to be nearly the same[^4], with the exeption being that autovectorization works much better with `bsv`.
 Notice how much manutal effort it took to unroll/reorder `bsv512` for the Short (vol_edge_*) cases just to make it match the autovectorized version.

-One other thing of note is how across-the-board bad `bs` is. `scatter` and `gather` combined with cache thrashing is just too much overhead.
+One other thing of note is how across-the-board `bs` is the wrost, but if you are only doing Long calculations, then maybe other qualities of the data struture could make it the best to use.
+But when you're doing Short or Long calculations, `scatter` and `gather` combined with cache thrashing is just too much overhead.
 Even when you use `bs` naively, the results are bad, because the compiler cannot autovectorize it easily.

 ## Comments